Sleep Apnea and Snoring Prevention Services In Manhattan, New York

 Are you looking for a dental professional you can trust to provide you with the expert treatment of sleep apnea & snoring prevention?
 If so, the experts here at Sunny Dental Care are the best choice for you in Chinatown, NYC.

-Are you sleepy all throught your day with no specific explanation?
-Has your bed patner complained about your snoring or you wake up breathless in the middle of the night?
-If your answer to all of these symptoms are yes, then you may be one of more than twelve-million Americans who are suffering from sleep apnea.
+Are you sleepy all through your day with no specific explanation?
+Has your bed partner complained about your snoring, or you wake up breathless in the middle of the night?
+If your answer to all of these symptoms is yes, then you may be one of more than twelve million Americans who are suffering from sleep apnea.

 Sleep apnea is a condition where you stop breathing periodically during sleep, as many as 20-30 times per hour.
-Each time you stop breathing in your sleep, this results in the shortage of oxygen that sends signal to your brain, which for a short period wakes you up to let you breath properly.
-Since the time spent awake is so little, most people suffering from sleep apnea don't even remember that they were abruptly woken up at night, and many feel like they are getting a good sleep, when the fact is that their sleep is disturbed many times.
-The continous wake and sleep process cycle can be a hindrance to those with sleep apnea from getting a good deep sleep, resulting in a constant drowsy feeling during the day.
+Each time you stop breathing in your sleep, this results in the shortage of oxygen that sends signals to your brain, which for a short period, wakes you up to let you breathe properly.
+Since the time spent awake is so little, most people suffering from sleep apnea don't even remember that they were abruptly woken up at night, and many feel like they are getting good sleep when the fact is that their sleep is disturbed many times.
+The continuous wake and sleep process cycle can be a hindrance to those with sleep apnea from getting good deep sleep, resulting in a constant drowsy feeling during the day.